jbrucker/currency-converter/README.md

 ## Save Exchange Rates using a Map

+We want to save the exchange rates so we don't need to repeatedly query the web service.

 A `Map` is a mapping of keys to values.
-The keys and values can be any data type, so in Java a `Map` has 2 type parameters: `Map<Key,Value>`.
+In Java, a Map has two type parameters: `Map<Key,Value>`, where the type parameters specify the actual class of the keys and values.
+For exchange rates the keys are `String` and values are `Double`.
 ```java
 Map<String,Double> rates = new TreeMap<>();
 // add exchange rates to the map